Ayurvedic Skin Care Home Remedies For (Acne-Dry Skin-Moles-Freckles-Sun Burns)

-- Paste of multani mitti mixed with neem patra powder, sandalwood, manjishtha and rose water can be used as a face pack.
+- A paste of Multani mitti mixed with neem Patra powder, sandalwood, manjishtha, and rose water can be used as a face pack.

-- Application of eladi churna can be applied on affected areas.
+- Application of eladi churna can be applied to affected areas.

 - Face pack of red sandalwood mixed with neem and lodhra powder in rose water is useful.

-Note : Don’t prick at pimples.
-Avoid the sun exposure.
+Note: Don’t prick at pimples.
+Avoid sun exposure.
 Practice a relaxation technique to reduce stress.
 If you are taking an oral contraceptive high in progesterone consult your doctor.

-Dry skin is an growing problem day by day.
-It is due to unsuitable skin hygiene, such as excessive washing, use of soap, immoderate routine skin washing and lack of moisturisation, excessive UV exposure, use of air conditioning, Poor nutrition moreover changes related to the maturity of the skin.
+Dry skin is a growing problem day by day.
+It is due to unsuitable skin hygiene, such as excessive washing, use of soap, immoderate routine skin washing and lack of moisturization, excessive UV exposure, use of air conditioning, Poor nutrition moreover changes related to the maturity of the skin.

-Causes Of Dry Skin : Increased in vata, ushna and teekshna qualities of Pitta.
-Due to Rasakshaya( Reduction in Rasadhatu), less snigdhatwa (unctuousness) caused by reduced meda (Fatty Tissue) and overall reduced of sweat from the body.
+Causes Of Dry Skin: Increased in vata, ushna and teekshna qualities of Pitta.
+Due to Rasakshaya( Reduction in Rasadhatu), fewer snigdhatwa (unctuousness) caused by reduced meda (Fatty Tissue) and overall reduced of sweat from the body.